MicrosoftDocs/appcenter-docs/docs/api-docs/index.md

 App Center exposes two kinds of API tokens: user tokens, and app tokens.

-User tokens have the same rights that you do as a user of App Center, across all organizations and apps that you're associated with.
+User API tokens have the same rights that you do as a user of App Center, across all organizations and apps that you're associated with.

-App tokens have the same rights that you do, but within only one app.
+App API tokens have either Manager or Viewer rights, but within only one app.

 Each App Center account may create up to 5000 API tokens.

 > [!TIP]
-> We recommend creating and using app tokens for operations within one app to limit the authorization scope (and therefore the risk if a token is exposed).
-If you need to automate something beyond just one app, like working with organizations or shared distribution groups, you should create a user token.
+> We recommend creating and using App API tokens to limit the authorization scope to only one app at a time (and therefore limit the risk if a token is exposed).
+If you need to automate something beyond just one app, like working with organizations or shared distribution groups, you should create a User API token.

 > [!WARNING]
 > Do not embed API tokens into source code.
 API tokens should be treated as secrets, and stored securely.